Ajvait/cse15l-lab-reports/LabReport2.md

 ![Image](ChatServerTest1.png)

 * For this screenshot, the method `handleRequest` is called.
-* The relevent argument to this method is the url of the server that was created.
+* The relevent arguments to this method are s=Hello and user=jpolitz.
 Two ArrayList fields were created to store the users and messages when `/add-message` is used.
 Each time, the user and message would be stored in the ArrayList.
 * Elements are constantly being added to the `messages` and `users` ArrayLists in order to keep track of all the uses of `/add-message`.

 ![Image](ChatServerTest2.png)